 7.10.1.2 Distributed CAPIF

-The edge enabler server can support edge application server (owned by 3rd party or by PLMN operator) access to northbound APIs exposed by SCEF/NEF by providing distributed CAPIF functions as shown in figure 7.10.1.2-1.
+The Edge Enabler Server can support Edge Application Server (owned by 3rd party or by PLMN operator) access to northbound APIs exposed by SCEF/NEF by providing distributed CAPIF functions as shown in Figure 7.10.1.2-1.

-Figure 7.10.1.2-1: Edge enabler server supporting distributed CAPIF functions
+Figure 7.10.1.2-1: Edge Enabler Server supporting distributed CAPIF functions

+The Edge Data Networks reside outside the PLMN trust domain as shown in Figure 7.10.2-1.
+In Edge Data Network 2, the Edge Application Server and Edge Enabler Server are within the same ECSP trust domain.
+While in Edge Data Network 1, the Edge Enabler Server and the Edge Application Server are in the different ECSP trust domain.

-The edge enabler server of an edge data network provides the following functions for network capability exposure:
+The Edge Enabler Server of an Edge Data Network provides the following functions for network capability exposure:

-- the CAPIF core function as specified in TS 23.222 [4] to support onboarding of edge application servers (API invokers), publish of service APIs, discovery of service APIs and charging of service APIs invocations; and
+- the CAPIF core function as specified in 3GPP TS 23.222 [4] to support onboarding of Edge Application Servers (API invokers), publish of service APIs, discovery of service APIs and charging of service APIs invocations; and

-- the API exposing function as specified in TS 23.222 [4] to expose the service APIs from SCEF/NEF to the edge application servers via proxy or gateway function.
+- the API exposing function as specified in 3GPP TS 23.222 [4] to expose the service APIs from SCEF/NEF to the Edge Application Servers via proxy or gateway function.

 The following procedures are performed as specified in 3GPP TS 23.222 [4]: